 Difficulty: An easy hike along a level footpath.

-Directions: Enter “Gamla” into Waze and click on “Gamla Nature Reserve.”
+Directions and starting point: Enter “Gamla” into Waze and click on “Gamla Nature Reserve.”
 This will lead you via an entry road to the main parking lot for the Reserve.
 This will also be your starting point for the hike.

 Admission: Gamla Reserve is a site of Israel Nature and Parks Authority.
 It is open Sunday to Thursday and Saturday 8.00 am to 5.00 pm and Friday and holiday eves 8.00 am to 4.00 pm.
 It closes 1 hour earlier in the winter.
 Last entry to the site is one hour before closing time.
 A kiosk serves hot and cold drinks, snacks and some hiking equipment.
 There are many shaded and unshaded picnic benches next to the kiosk.
-Flush WC’s are nearby.
+Restrooms are nearby.
 There is an admission charge.
 Click here for their website.

 Public transport: Enter "Gamla Nature Reserve" into Moovit.
 The bus stop at the Gamla Nature Reserve Intersection is only a short distance from the Reserve.
 There are bus lines from Haifa, Acco, Tzfat, Kiryat Atta, Yokniam Illit, Emeq Hayarden and Jerusalem.